hp4k1h5/agora/README.md

 ## config.json

-By default iexcli will look for a config in two places on unix/free-bsd systems.
-First it will check `~/.config/iexcli/config.json`, and then it will look in the root directory of this repo, wherever that is installed on your system.
-If the path `~/.config/iexcli/` does not exist, you will have to create it yourself.
+By default agora will look for a config in two places on unix/free-bsd systems.
+First it will check `~/.config/agora/config.json`, and then it will look in the root directory of this repo, wherever that is installed on your system.
+If the path `~/.config/agora/` does not exist, you will have to create it yourself.
 You can copy this config and adapt for your own purposes.
 Please feel free to share handy configurations by submitting an issue or pr.